Geometry Wars 3: Dimensions Review

 Geometry Wars 3: Dimensions 9

-Making it through all 50 levels alone is no easy task, but the return of drones from the previous game adds much needed support.
-As the screen becomes littered with all sorts of shapes and colors, you may mistake you drone for an enemy in the heat of the moment.
-It has happened to me on more than one occasion, leading to an untimely lose of life.
+Making it through all 50 levels alone is no easy task, but the return of drones from the previous game adds much-needed support.
+As the screen becomes littered with all sorts of shapes and colors, you may mistake your drone for an enemy in the heat of the moment.
+It has happened to me on more than one occasion, leading to an untimely loss of life.
 Being the first drone unlocked, Attack will simply assist in shooting.
-As you progress further, you’ll unlock additional drones that can help with collecting precious geoms, destroy close-by enemies or a final one that can snipe enemies from long distance.
+As you progress further, you'll unlock additional drones that can help with collecting precious geoms, destroy close-by enemies, or a final one that can snipe enemies from long distance.

 If you happen to be looking for a classic Geometry Wars feel, Classic mode is comprised of almost every previous game mode.
 These modes are vastly improved with the new visual style and feature the same addicting leaderboard gameplay that kept myself awake for far too many nights.